Laurenx618/Data-Science-S23/challenges/c11-psaap-assignment.md

 **Observations**:

 - Which model is *most accurate*?
 Which is *least accurate*?
-  - The cheat model (with variable “avg_T”) is the most accurate, and the nonphysical model (with variable “idx” is the least accurate.
+  - The cheat model (with variable `avg_T`) is the most accurate, and the nonphysical model (with variable `idx` is the least accurate.
 - What *Category* of variable is `avg_T`?
 Why is it such an effective predictor?
-  - avg_T is one of the outputs of the data set, which is in the same category as T_norm.
+  - `avg_T` is one of the outputs of the data set, which is in the same category as T_norm.
 - Would we have access to `avg_T` if we were trying to predict a *new* value of `T_norm`?
 Is `avg_T` a valid predictor?
-  - Yes, we would, and avg_T is a valid predictor because not only is it in the same parameter category as T_norm but its general pattern also lines up with T_norm very well.
+  - No, we would not.
+This is because `avg_T`, just like `T_norm`, is categorized as the result of the data set, and therefore we would not have the access of it to make predictions about the variable of the same category.
 - What *Category* of variable is `idx`?
 Does it have any physical meaning?
   - idx is the metadata of the data set, and it refers to the simulation